The Intel Foundation Is Betting It Can Transform Refugees Into Tech Workers

 To hedge bets, their training partners hail from all different parts of the industry.
 One is a government-run job center, another is a social enterprise that wants to train vulnerable populations, and a third is a private training center, all of which will have different existing job networks in addition to Intel’s deep Rolodex.
 “We’re casting the net wide in terms of how we can match these skills with these jobs,” Shorey adds.

 Intel has previous ties to the IRC.
-Its former CEO Andy Grove once served on the group’s board of directors and remains in an advisory role because he understands the importance of their mission personally.
-Grove’s family relied on IRC’s services back in 1957 when the organization helped them resettle in New York after they fled Austria.
+Its former CEO Andy Grove, who passed away in 2016, once served on the group’s board of directors and held an advisory role.
+Grove was personally acquainted with the mission: His family relied on IRC’s services back in 1957 when the organization helped them resettle in New York after they fled Austria.
 Shorey says the organization has held other tech-focused refugee trainings before but those worked more on building core skill sets.
 The Intel collaboration represents a new and permanent pipeline for jobs.
 “What’s great about this is the talent and skills and experience are market-driven,” she says.

 For Intel, the mission isn’t just to groom more qualified workers.
 It’s “to ensure the next generation of innovators is diverse, inclusive, and empowered,” adds Hudnell.